 Day 3: Reykjavik

 Reykjavik is the capital of Iceland and is rich in maritime history and close to numerous geological wonders.
-Options for today are hiking along the peninsula, Whale Watching and checking out the shops and museums of Reykjavik.
+Options for today are hiking along the peninsula, birding and checking out the shops and museums of Reykjavik.
 In the harbor and along the peninsula birds like Fulmars, Gannets, Shags, Common Eiders and Long Tailed Ducks are a few of the species we will see.
 A short drive from Reykjavik is the area of Hengill.
 Great hiking trails and beautiful landscapes here.
 Possible dining choice: The Fish Market.

 Day 4: Húsavík